• Skip to main content

 Chalk ball

-Lifting chalk helps soak up sweat, so your hands are less likely to slip while you deadlift.
+Lifting chalk helps soak up sweat, making your hands less likely to slip while you deadlift.

 Loose chalk works but can be very messy.